sup-heliotrope/sup/README.txt

   operability, regardless of how much amount of email you have.

-- Immediate full-text search of your entire email archive, using the Ferret query langauge.
+- Immediate full-text search of your entire email archive, using the Ferret query language.
 Search over message bodies, labels, from: and
   to: fields, or any combination thereof.

 - Thread-centrism.
 Operations are performed at the thread, not the